BryanShin5/CS506-Fall2025-Project/README.md

   - Weekend.csv maps dates to indicator variable
   - 20 csv files whose name is the name of the game, contains hourly player count from 09/20-10/20

+## Data Cleaning:##
+- Using UTC for any time related data
+- Cropped data before September 20th to focus on recent month as a training set.

 ## Feature Extraction
 - Features extracted for Game.csv:
   - Name of Game.